A minimal wake-vortex model explains formation flight of flapping birds: Discussion

-It is important to note that for mathematical simplicity in the present model we minimize the total aerodynamic force, rather than directly minimize the energetic cost of transport during long-haul flight.
+A third reasonable choice of cost function might be the energetic cost of transport during long-haul flight.
 This cost of transport is defined as $E = P/U$ \cite{hedenstrom1993migration}, where $P$ is the total mechanical power and $U$ is the flight speed.
-These two objectives -- force minimization and energetic minimization -- are related but not equivalent, as power scales nonlinearly with vertical force but linearly with horizontal force (Eqs. (\ref{induced_power}-\ref{parasite_power})).
-Our objective function (Eq. (\ref{objective_fn})) weights horizontal and vertical force production equally, but their contributions to total mechanical power ultimately differ.
-Future work might therefore directly minimize the cost of transport $E$, treating $U$ itself as an optimization variable rather than a fixed constant.
+In minimizing the cost of transport, future work might treat $U$ itself as an optimization variable rather than a fixed constant.
 Such a reformulation could refine the over-prediction of streamwise position observed in the current model, while also directly predicting the optimal cruising speed for formation flight.
 Encouragingly, preliminary explorations within this framework suggest that this predicted optimal group speed -- which minimizes the total mechanical power of the follower -- is lower than that of an individual bird, which is consistent with existing theoretical predictions based on simplified fixed-wing models \cite{lissaman1970formation,kshatriya1992theoretical}.

-Moreover, within the framework developed here, we assume $P$ and $U$ are constant.
+Moreover, within the framework developed here, we assume that $P$ and $U$ are constant.
 But, in nature, migratory birds adjust many aspects of their flight conditions, including speed and altitude (which changes air density) during flight.
 A significant variable during long flights is weight: birds may lose as much as 20-40\% of their body weight during migration \cite{nisbet1963weight, straker2017rapid}, which reduces lift requirements and can shift both the optimal speed and the optimal formation configuration over time.
-The true cost of transport is therefore $E = \int P(t)/U(t)dt$, where both $P(t)$ and $U(t)$ depend on instantaneous body weight and local atmospheric conditions \cite{pennycuick1969mechanics}.
+The true cost of transport is therefore $E = \int_t P(t)dt ~/ \int_t U(t)dt$, where both $P(t)$ and $U(t)$ depend on instantaneous body weight and local atmospheric conditions \cite{pennycuick1969mechanics}.
 Future work might therefore refine or augment the present framework to account for this time dependence during long-haul flight and for the likelihood that birds prioritize lift-based versus thrust-based assistance from wake interactions differently as migration progresses.